concourse/registry-image-resource/README.md

 ### `check`: Discover new digests.

-Reports the current digest that the registry has for the given tag.
+Reports the current digest that the registry has for the tag configured in `source`.

 ### `in`: Fetch the image's rootfs and metadata.

+Fetches an image.

 #### Parameters

 * `format`: *Optional.
 Default `rootfs`.* The format to fetch as.
 (See below.)

 #### Formats